 When you’re navigating the difficult process of planning a funeral, you need service that is both experienced and compassionate.
 Our staff is here to help before, during, and after you have experienced a loss.
 Contact us today for compassionate, empathic, and professional funeral services in De Soto, Hillsboro, Festus, Herculaneum, and surrounding municipalities.CONTACT US

 Your loved one’s life should be honored in a way that would make them proud.
 Our team of caring, compassionate funeral directors is available to help 24 hours a day to help you add the personal touches that celebrate their life.

-No matter if you want to honor your loved one with a casual ceremony or a formal one, our services allow all attending the service to express their heartfelt gratitude for the part their loved one played in shaping their life.
+Whether you want to honor your loved one with a casual ceremony or a formal one, our services allow all in attendance to express their heartfelt gratitude for the role the person played in shaping their life.